 Recent Projects on The LINK

 Seven miles of The LINK are signed and marked from Doling Park to Battlefield Road.
-A project was completed this past April for The LINK to cross Sunset Street.The connection between Kimbrough Avenue and South Creek Greenway Trail includes a crosswalk on Sunset Street with a HAWK signal to stop motor traffic when people want to cross in the crosswalk.
-Another project completed this past April includes a segment of North Jordan Creek Greenway Trail that passes under Chestnut Expressway west of Sherman Avenue.This passage gives people using The LINK the option to cross under Chestnut Expressway rather than crossing it at grade on Sherman Avenue.
-Ward Branch Trail has been constructed under James River Freeway and Republic Road.
+A project was completed in 2015 for The LINK to cross Sunset Street.The connection between Kimbrough Avenue and South Creek Greenway Trail includes a crosswalk on Sunset Street with a HAWK signal to stop motor traffic when people want to cross in the crosswalk.
+Another project completed in 2015 includes a segment of North Jordan Creek Greenway Trail that passes under Chestnut Expressway west of Sherman Avenue.This passage gives people using The LINK the option to cross under Chestnut Expressway rather than crossing it at grade on Sherman Avenue.
+Ward Branch Trail has been constructed under James River Freeway and Republic Road, and is scheduled to be connected to the segment south of Cardinal Street in 2017.